rust-lang/rust/text/0000-drop-types-in-const.md

 # Detailed design
 [design]: #detailed-design

-- allow destructors in statics
+- Lift the restriction on types with destructors being used in statics.
- - optionally warn about the "potential leak"
+ - (Optionally adding a lint that warn about the possibility of resource leak)
-- allow instantiating structures that impl Drop in constant expressions
+- Alloc instantiating structures with destructors in constant expressions,
-- prevent const items from holding values with destructors, but allow const fn to return them
+- Continue to prevent `const` items from holding types with destructors.
+- Allow `const fn` to return types wth destructors.
-- disallow constant expressions which would result in the Drop impl getting called, where they not in a constant context
+- Disallow constant expressions which would result in the destructor being called (if the code were run at runtime).

 # Drawbacks
 [drawbacks]: #drawbacks

-Destructors do not run on `static` items (by design), so this can lead to unexpected behavior when a side-effecting type is stored in a `static` (e.g. a RAII temporary folder handle).
+Destructors do not run on `static` items (by design), so this can lead to unexpected behavior when a type's destructor has effects outside the program (e.g. a RAII temporary folder handle, which deletes the folder on drop).
 However, this can already happen using the `lazy_static` crate.

 # Alternatives
 [alternatives]: #alternatives